Liz-Conway/Portfolio-2-JS-Short-Story-Animation/README.md

 3. No scroll on index page - reduce padding above
 ### Known Bugs
 * Click Pause after the audio/typing has finished, then when you play again there can be more than one audio track playing at the same time.
+* Does not scroll on desktop - remove top padding?
+* Animated gifs do not pause when the story is paused.
+* When user sets the font size to large on their browser, text overflows the speech bubble.
 ## UX
 ### Storyboard
 ![Scene 1](C:\Code Institute\Portfolio 2 Javascript\Portfolio-2-JS-Short-Story-Animation\documentation\ux\storyboard\scene1.png)